nulpunt/nulpunt/notes/server-api.md

 ## GET /trending

-This retrieve a list of docuement that are sorted to the  'trending' criterium.
+This retrieves a list of documents that are sorted to the  'trending' criterium.

 Trending can be defined simply as 'ordered by timestamp of latest annotation'.
 It will be a 'jumpy' list.

 Or more complex as weighted number of anntations and comments in the last X minutes.

+The server keeps a mostly static list of trending documents.
+This to keep the amount of work at request time to a minimum.
+This is really important for this call, as it will be used for every request at the home page.
+IE, everyone.

+Clients can request parts of the list that they are interested in. (to make lazy loading possible)

 Parameters:
+- startAt; position in the list where to start; 0 is the most trending one.
 - limit; max number of documents to return
+- nrOfAnnotations; number of recent annotations per trending document

 Returns:
 - a list of documents. (max 50)
   For each document expect:
-  - docId;
-  - title;
-  - summary (if not too long);
-  - latest annotation-id

-Front end code needs to fetch page contents (image, overlay) and the annotation and comments to display it all.

-Perhaps we should consider making this call a special case that precomputes the pages and makes it mostly static, as it is used on the front page.
+  - document-record (as in the database.md)
+  - []annotation-records (as in db)
+  - []pages-records (as in db) that are specified in the annotations.

+This response should contain all that's needed to show the trending page.

+Expected use:
+* Front end code starts with a call to GET /trending with startAt 0, limit to what is wanted (1, 3, ...) and NrOfAnnotations to what's wanted.
+* Front end displays page;
+* buttons on the pages to see more (older) trending data can load lazily, just change the start-at parameter.